 Other examples of a macro would be listing specific treatments in notes based on exam findings.
 For example, as chiropractors, we typically adjust subluxated areas.
 So instead of selecting the adjustment treatment, the program would automatically do this when you selected specific subluxated areas.
 Again, the same could be true if you typically massage spastic muscles.
 When you record muscle spasms massage treatment would appear in your notes at the same time.

 Macros can be applied to any area of an EHR system but the above mentioned are most common.
 Exercising the use of these functions is not only a powerful way of improving efficiency but make your documentation much more consistent.
 Just be sure whatever macros you use don’t cause notes to appear salted.
 This refers to the SALT acronym which stands for Same As Last Treatment.
-Insurance companies are very keen to this and may deem your care as medically unnecessary.
+Insurance companies are very keen on this and may deem your care as medically unnecessary.

 Using an EHR system at your chiropractic practice means a greater level of health record accuracy.
 That’s clearly a benefit for everyone involved.